New Licensees

 Obtain a Surplus Lines License

 • If there is a partnership or corporation involved, Form IDL-22 must also be submitted via Sircon.
-Applicants can contact the Department for the application, and statement of regulations.
+Applicants can contact the Pennsylvania Insurance Department (PID) for information.
+The regulations are available online at www.pacode.com, Title 31: Insurance.

-A Non-resident Surplus Lines License may only be obtained for the purpose of placing business on behalf of a Pennsylvania resident with an eligible surplus lines insurer.
+A non-resident surplus lines license may be obtained by a non-resident producer for the purpose of placing business on behalf of a Pennsylvania resident with an eligible surplus lines insurer.
 An applicant shall:

-• Be currently licensed in Pennsylvania as a nonresident property and casualty insurance producer, either pass PA’s surplus lines examination or hold surplus lines authority in their home state
+• Be currently licensed in Pennsylvania as a nonresident property and casualty insurance producer, either pass Pennsylvania’s surplus lines examination or apply under reciprocity if licensed for surplus lines authority in their home state

 Below are information links frequently used to prepare for the surplus lines licensee test for Pennsylvania.
-Refer to the How to Apply for a license section of the Pennsylvania Insurance Department website for more information.
+Refer to the Services for Producers and Other Licensees Section and the link, How to Apply for a license area of the PID website for more information.